jilitzky/quadtree/README.md

 * **Header-only:** Easy to drop into any project.

 ## Installation
-Simply copy the contents of the `include/` directory to your project's include path.
+1. Open the `include` folder and copy `Quadtree.h` into your project's include path.
+2. Bring in the dependencies in the `external` folder if your project doesn't already have definitions for  `Vector2` and `AABB`.

 ## Usage
 ### Find Nearest